 Create the Content

 When they say content is king, we could not agree more.
-Especially for the knowledge base content.
+Especially for the knowledge base software.

 Content is the soul of the user experience.
 Factual and informative content can single-handedly improve the customer service rating of your company.

 Hence, if you want to build a knowledge base that customers love, do check the following rules.

 These tickets are written by the users and you can study them for the general language, and the most commonly used words.